 "I am tired, so tired.
 To live, day after day, with the burden of my past pressing down on my shoulders.
 I suffocate, despite the air in my lungs.
 I choke, despite my lack of food or drink.
 I cough, despite my lack of illness.
 I am dying, dying from the wickedness that clings to my mind.
 I can see it in your eyes, you know the pain of which I speak but you do not let it hold you like I do.
 No, you restrain what you feel, hide your heart away so it is not broken again."
 His voice is so knowing and light, as though he simply reads me like a book.
 I shudder.
 How does he know?
 Alisanne's diary was untouched, and even if he had read it he does not know that the one she spoke of is me.
 How does he know the things I hide?

 "We're not as different as you might think, you and I. No, no, no, no, we are alike!
 You and I, we both lost so much that we cared about but you, you are different, so different.
 You sought revenge, you knew, you KNEW!"
 His voice rises at the end, and he laughs again, he laughs for a long time.
 This man, he is insane.
+He speaks of being the same and then of how different we are.
 I should kill him right now but I find that I cannot.
 I cannot help but stay my hand this once, at least until he finishes explaining.
 After that, he will die.

 "Do me a dying wish, take my journal.
 Take it, and keep me alive.
 Don' let me be forgotten, remembered only as a minor shadow in the massive painting that is life, evanescent to any eye but that of my sister's.
 They will all forget, that is their way.
 But you, you can keep the journal, keep me alive through it, though my mortal form will be dead.
-That way, I will not disappear, not completely, not yet."
+That way, I will not disappear, not completely, not yet.
+That way, you will learn just as I did."
 Such a simple request, so I nod, understanding his pain.
 I will grant the wish of this man, this twisted, dying man.
 He deserves at least that.

-I draw my dagger looking him in the eye.
+I draw my dagger, looking him in the eye.
 The familiar thrill does not come, the excitement and quickening of my heart.
 In fact, everything seems to slow down.
 He closes his eyes, his mouth twisting upwards into something that resembles a smile mixed with a grimace.
 He turns away from me and takes his final breath, then begins to laugh.
 His laughter echoes throughout the room, making me shudder.
-I slit his throat, giving him a quick and painless death.
+I drive my blade into his heart, giving him a quick death.
 My final kill, is complete.

 I grab his journal from his desk and start towards the door.
 I wont read it though, I just don't want to.
 I don't want to know what happened to him to cause him to become like this.
 The thought makes me shudder.
-His laughter still echoes in my brain, and I can't get the noise out of my head.
-I leave the room and return to the Sanctuary.
+His laughter still echoes in my mind, and I can't get the noise out of my head.
+I leave the room and return to the Sanctuary, uneasy.

 I walk in and Rasha is the first one to greet me.
 I nod and he hands me a sack of gold, my final payment.
-I feel as though something is terribly wrong, perhaps there is.
+I feel as though something is terribly wrong, and perhaps there is.
 Perhaps I'm simply tired after a long day.
 I excuse myself before Rasha can say anything and head to my room.
 The Fool of Hearts, the assassin, the old me is no more.
-Now I am the Keeper of the Night Mother, an honored position but not one I'm sure I want.
+Now I am the Keeper of the Night Mother, an honored position but not one that I want.
 No sense complaining though, perhaps I will enjoy this new position.
 I shake my head silently, grimacing.
 I was never meant to give this life up.
+The Black Hand made a mistake.
+I hurl a nearby stack of papers across the room in a fit of anger.
+I stop, taking a few breaths to calm down.
+My anger will not help me now, it is already done.

 The Keeping tomes are on my desk, and I really ought to read them.
 I sigh and head over there, sitting down and lighting a candle so I can see better and open the book.
 I pour over the tomes, reading everything and not noticing the pangs of hunger.
 Eventually I hear a knock at the door and look up.
 Kallie walks in without waiting, and I guess the knock was just to announce her arrival.